tardate/LittleCodingKata/README.md

-# 363 Little Coding Katas
+# 364 Little Coding Katas

-> Latest addition :sparkles: [NotebookLM](./tools/ai/notebooklm) - A quick review and test drive of Google's NotebookLM.
+> Latest addition :sparkles: [Ideogram AI](./tools/ai/ideogram) - A quick review and test drive of ideogram.ai.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about